What is Archaeology?

 Wessex Archaeology’s staff have made many important discoveries over the last 40 years, many of which are now in museums.

 The finds are taken from the site to Wessex Archaeology’s headquarters, where they are recorded, washed, analysed and stored.
 All are sent to museums for display.
 A report is prepared for our clients on what we have found, and we frequently prepare a article on the archaeology to be published in an academic journal.
 For larger site we will produce an academic monograph or book.
 Copies of many of our reports are available for download from the Our Work section of this website.

 How to become an archaeologist?

-Many people want to be archaeologists and it can be very rewarding career.
+Many people want to be archaeologists and it can be a very rewarding career.
 Archaeologists have many specialisms including excavation, buildings, maritime, geophysics, computing, illustration, artefacts and environmental analysis to name but a few.

 Try these links for further information.
 Our website has a vacancies section, which gives the sort of job requirements needed and an application form.
 Try the links below for more information:

 - Council for British Archaeology